NIVEDITHA54/TodoApp/README.md

 About

-This is a demo project for practicing Spring Boot + Bootstrap.
-It was made using Spring Boot, Bootstrap and Spring Data JPA.
-Database is in memory H2.
-There is a login and registration functionality included.An authenticated user can add,delete and update todos.Non-authenticated users can see login and registration page.
+This is a demo project for practicing Spring Boot + Bootstrap built using Spring Boot, Bootstrap, Spring Data JPA,H2 database.
+The app provides login and registration functionality, where in, an authenticated user can perform CRUD operations on Todo object.
+Non-authenticated users can only access login and registration page.

 Configuration Files